islamic-network/waf/README.md

 ## Current Status
-This project is still in Alpha mode.
+This project is stable but has a basic feature set.
+It also gets updates, often, but a breaking change will go in a new major version.

 Some of the things to do are listed under [issues](https://github.com/islamic-network/waf/issues).

 ## Why was it written?